JGriffiths47/MS1-GowerClimbingHut/README.md

 contact.html
 - A contact form allowing the customer to easily get in touch with the business.
+- Name and email address are compulsory fields, making sure that the business has contact details and are able to get back in touch to answer any queries.
+These are the only compulsory fields allowing the form to be flexible for the user if they weren't sure for instance what accommodation they would like or when they may be visiting.
+- ```<textarea>``` has a ```max-width:``` and ```min-width:``` property set which will only allow it to be expanded vertically and not to distort the form.
 - Form inputs have a mouseover effect on them which changes the border colour to provide visual feedback
 ![Screenshot of contact page](readme-assets/readme-images/contact-screenshot.png)